deboragaleano/memory-game/README.md

 # Memory Game

 This is a classic memory game.
 The player can click on two cards to see if they match.
-Game functionality include: star-rating, timer, a moves counter and a reset button.
+Game functionality include: star-rating, timer, a moves-counter and a reset button.
 Have fun!

 ## Table of Contents